javascript-tutorial/en.javascript.info/1-js/09-classes/06-instanceof/article.md

     alert(obj instanceof Animal); // true: Animal[Symbol.hasInstance](obj) is called
     ```

 2. Most classes do not have `Symbol.hasInstance`.
-In that case, the standard logic is used: `obj instanceOf Class` checks whether `Class.prototype` equals to any prototype in the `obj` prototype chain.
+In that case, the standard logic is used: `obj instanceOf Class` checks whether `Class.prototype` is equal to one of the prototypes in the `obj` prototype chain.

     In other words, compare one after another:
     ```js